The London Theatre program is a 9 week intensive study program offered every other Spring term (odd years).

 Faculty and Staff

-John Schmor, Ph.D. is department head and associate professor of University of Oregon Theatre Arts.
+The faculty director for the program is John Schmor, Ph.D., Associate Professor for University of Oregon Theatre Arts.
 Acting instruction is arranged and is conducted by teaching professionals from various London theatre schools.
 Local arrangements are made with the assistance of Ms. Jane Passes of Scholar Services (London).

 You will be housed in a residence hall with one to three other students,with some having shared bathroom facilities.
 Each room has a small refrigerator.
 You will also have access to a kitchen.